Commercial fishing licences

 - discharge a toxic substance into waterways

 - use an electrofishing device.

-For a list of the aquatic species you can import into the NT visit the Australian Government's Legislation website.
+For a list of the aquatic species you can import into the NT, visit the Department of Environment and Energy website.

 Download the form from the list below.